ucsf-web-services/ucsf_pattern_library/source/_patterns/03-organisms/teaser-sections/latest-events-list.md

 This is a list of latest events.

 ### Usage
-A simple way to highlight specific events.
+A simple way to highlight events in chronological order.
 There should never be more than three featured at a time in a sidebar or main body area.
 Four events can be used if added to a full-width page.

 ### Accessibility Considerations
 Please ensure accessibility by testing the whole page, including these elements, in context.